 Compared to a low capacity municipality, a medium capacity community has greater access to high speed internet, more staff resources, and a higher level of senior staff and council support.
-In general, a medium capacity municipality has a greater budget and more flexibility with staff time and ability to try out more complex tools.
-In addition to the ability to use low capacity tools listed on the previous pages, medium capacity municipalities may wish to venture further into using the following list of tools:
+Overall, a medium capacity municipality has budget and staff time and ability to try out more complex tools.

-Tools Definition Pros and Cons Suitability Photo Sharing Site (Flikr, Picasa, PhotoBucket, SmugMug) Share photos online, and can be used socially by asking people to contribute their own photos.
+Tools Definition Pros and Cons Suitability Photo Sharing Site (Flickr, Pinterest, Picasa / Google+ PhotoBucket, SmugMug) Share photos online, and can be used socially by asking people to contribute their own photos.
 Pro: Easy to set up and update, create a folksonomy using tags, ask people to "Like" media, continuous presence not required, photos are engaging.
-Con: Quite static, some cost money.
-Single event Ongoing projects Face-to- face meetings Surveys and Polls (Facebook Poll, SurveyMonkey, SurveyGizmo, PollDaddy, Fluid Surveys, Lime Survey, Ascentum) Online form where participants provide structured or unstructured feedback.
+Con: Can be static, some cost money.
+Single event Ongoing projects Face-to- face meetings Surveys and Polls (Fluid Surveys, SurveyMonkey, SurveyGizmo, PollDaddy, Lime Survey) Online form where participants provide structured or unstructured feedback.
 Can be combined with issues-based education.
 Pro: Multiple choice questions scale well, simple to use, many tools are free.
 Con: Qualitative answers don't scale well, users are not exposed to other people's input, no collaboration, some cost money.
 Single event Ongoing projects Face-to- face meetings Event Registration (EventBrite, RegOnline, EventWizard) Online event invitation and registration system.
 Pro: Once people have registered, you can provide them with updates.
 Good way to gauge how many people may be attending an event.
 Con: People without internet access need another way to register.
-Cost money.
+Costs money if there is an event fee.
 Single event Ongoing projects Face-to- face meetings Social Media Management Suites (Hootsuite, Tweetdeck, Seesmic, CoTweet, Bit.ly) Manage an organization's social media presence (multiple locations and accounts) through one tool.
 Bit.ly shortens URLs.
 Pro: Enables simple updating of multiple accounts.
 Provides a one- stop overview of social media accounts.
 Con: Some cost money.
-Single event Ongoing projects Listservs + Email system with • Pro: Flexible, familiar, and Single
+Single event Ongoing projects

-Tools Definition Pros and Cons Suitability Email Notification Systems (Google Groups, Yahoo Groups, BB Press, Quora, MajorDomo, E- Democracy) a hidden list of members where a message sent to one person is sent to all members of the email list.
-People have to explicitly opt-in to become a member of the email system. - projects Ongoing projects Voice and Video Meetings/Webc asts (Microsoft LiveMeeting, GoToMeeting, Skype, Justin.tv, Ustream, CoverItLive, WebEx) Live event, such as a conference call, chat room, webinar, etc where people observe and participate in a presentation.
+Tools Definition Pros and Cons Suitability Listservs + Email Notification Systems (Google Groups, Yahoo Groups, BB Press, Quora, MajorDomo, E- Democracy) Email system with a hidden list of members where a message sent to one person is sent to all members of the email list.
+People have to explicitly opt-in to become a member of the email system.
+Pro: Flexible, familiar, and potential for ongoing dialogue.
+Email is still the best way to reach many people.
+Con: Not scalable, email is becoming less popular compared to social media, difficult to analyze, challenging for collaboration, people tend to delete emails if there are too many, vocal members may dominate conversation, some cost money.
+Single projects Ongoing projects Voice and Video Meetings/ Webcasts (Microsoft LiveMeeting, GoToMeeting, Skype, Ustream, CoverItLive, WebEx) Live event, such as a conference call, chat room, webinar, etc where people observe and participate in a presentation from a difference.
 Pro: May parallel an inperson event, video is engaging and emphasis is placed on good slides, many tools are available.
 Con: Input not concise, expensive to scale, susceptible to technical difficulties, participants must be online at the same time, some cost money.
 Single event Ongoing projects Face-to- face meetings Mapping (Google Maps, Google Earth, Yelp) Work together to identify places on a map.
 Pro: Good way to harness local knowledge and find out spatially-relevant information.
 Con: Some people do not think about their community from an abstract, aerial view.
-Single event Ongoing projects Face-to- face meetings Text Message (SMS Poll, SayZu) Contact people on their cell phone to conduct surveys, raise awareness, solicit donations, give updates, or provide transit or other service information.
-Pro: Many people have cell phones with text messaging, can combine input from in-person meeting with webcast.
-Con: Response limited to 160 characters, qualitative answers hard to scale, users often don't see other people's input, user pays for text, phone numbers needed.
-Cost money.
-Single event Ongoing projects Face-to- face meetings Online Chat Text or video • Pro: Usually is a one-to-one Single
+Single event Ongoing projects Face-to- face meetings Text Message (SMS Poll, Canadian SMS, SayZu, Atomic SMS) Contact people on their cell phone to conduct surveys, raise awareness, solicit donations, give updates, or provide transit or other service information.
+Single event Ongoing projects Face-to- face meetings